BawdyAnarchist/quBSD/Future_Development.md

 When you restore, the datasets dont inherit their qubsd:autosnap properties

 Maybe should do the fstab inside the rootjail, and only fstab in /rw when necessary.
 Maybe rc.conf and pf.conf too

+generalize the schg to being able to list specific files, and not my preselected ones

 ntpd - ongoing
 	1. Modified /etc/ntp.conf